Squad (video game): Squad Structure

+Factions

-There are currently ten playable factions in Squad, which change based on the map and game mode being played.
-The real-life militaries featured include the United States Army, Russian Ground Forces, Canadian Army, Australian Army, British Army, United States Marine Corps and the recently added People's Liberation Army.
-Three generic stock factions are also included: the Insurgents, modeled after various Middle Eastern and Afghan insurgent groups, the Irregular Militia, modeled after the paramilitary forces of Eastern Europe and the Balkans, and the Middle East Alliance, a fictional military alliance amalgamation of the armed forces of various Middle Eastern and Central Asian countries.
+There are currently fourteen playable factions in Squad, which are divided into three categories; BLUFOR, REDFOR, and INDFOR, and change based on the map and game mode being played.
+The real-life militaries featured include the United States Army, United States Marine Corps, British Army, Canadian Army, Australian Army, and the Armed Forces of Ukraine for the BLUFOR side, as well as the Russian Ground Forces, Russian Airborne Forces, People's Liberation Army and People's Liberation Army Navy Marine Corps for the REDFOR.
+Five conventional and unconventional stock factions are included as part of INDFOR: the Insurgents, modeled after various Middle Eastern insurgent groups; the Irregular Militia, modeled after paramilitary forces in Eastern Europe and the Balkans; the Ground Forces of Iran, the Turkish Land Forces; a Private Military Contractor faction based on various Western PMCs, and a Canadian Resistance Forces.

 Development

 Development of Squad was announced in October 2014 when Project Reality developer Sniperdog (a.k.a.
 Will Stahl) made a post on the Project Reality forums.
 The announcement carried the news that the team of fifteen was making a spiritual successor to Project Reality on Epic Games' Unreal Engine 4.